prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 * _M_: 0 1 2 3 1.5p
 * _B_: 1 2 3 4 2.5p

-The passers have to agree on who passes straight an who crosses the 2.5p.
+The passers have to agree on who passes the 2.5p straight and who passes it cross.
 For the 1.5p, the manipulator can avoid the flat passes to _A_ from _B_ best if she smashes the 1.5p straight, while the passer doing the overlay smashes the 1.5p _cross_.
 Note that in contrast to conventional takeouts the passer, too, has a smash-in.

 ![1 2 3 1.5p 2.5p]({% include img param="1231.5p2.5p.png"%})
 {:cimg}